Deep Soil Mixing

 QA & Verification

-Installation data (penetration rate, binder volumes, rotation counts) is recorded for every column.
+Installation data (penetration rate, binder volumes, rotation) is recorded for every column.
 Coring at agreed intervals provides post-installation UCS testing, and permeability testing is carried out where cut-off performance is the primary criterion.

 CASE STUDY